TUMFTM/REVOL-E-TION/README.md

 The full license text can be found in the LICENSE file in the root directory of the repository.

 ## Related publications
 - P. Rosner and M. Lienkamp, "Unlocking the Joint Potential of Electric Mobility and Rural Electrification - A Concept for Improved Integration using Modular Batteries," 2022 IEEE PES/IAS PowerAfrica, Kigali, Rwanda, 2022, pp. 1-5, https://doi.org/10.1109/PowerAfrica53997.2022.9905305.
 - P. Rosner, B. Dietermann, M. Brödel and M. Lienkamp, "REVOL-E-TION: A Flexible and Scalable Model to Optimally Integrate Bidirectional EV Fleets in Local Energy Systems", Poster, 2024 Vehicle2Grid Conference, Münster, Germany, 2024, https://doi.org/10.13140/RG.2.2.19632.16648
 - P. Rosner, B. Dietermann (shared first authors), M. Brödel, A. Paper and M. Lienkamp, "REVOL-E-TION: A Flexible and Scalable Investment Optimization Toolbox for Local Energy Systems Incorporating Electric Vehicle Fleets", 2025, SoftwareX, https://doi.org/10.1016/j.softx.2025.102178

 ## Description
 REVOL-E-TION is a scalable generator for (mixed integer) linear energy system models of local energy systems with or without electric vehicle fleets.
-It can be used to optimize component sizes and/or dispatch behavior of the system to achieve least cost in the simulation timeframe.
+It can be used to optimize component sizes and/or dispatch behavior of the system to achieve the least cost in the simulation timeframe.
 Simulation results are later extrapolated and discounted to a project timeframe to estimate the technoeconomic potential of the system in the long run.
 Please note that this split between simulation and extrapolation improves computational effort, but creates possibly unwanted incentives for the optimizer (e.g. preferring low initial cost but operationally expensive power sources), especially when sizing components.

 REVOL-E-TION groups oemof components and buses into blocks representing real-world systems (e.g. a PV array) for easy application.
-Electric vehicles (in fact any mobile storage devices) are modeled individually within a block called a CommoditySystem.
+Electric vehicles (in fact, any mobile storage devices) are modeled individually within a block called a CommoditySystem.
-Their behavior (i.e. when they depart and arrive again, how much energy they use in between and whether they can be charged externally) is described in a so called log file.
+Their behavior (i.e. when they depart and arrive again, how much energy they use in between and whether they can be charged externally) is described in a so-called log file.
-Log files can be created using the integrated Discrete Event Simulation (DES), which is also capable of modeling range extension through a Battery CommoditySystem as well as multiple use cases in different time frames (e.g. summer/winter) for the commoditites.
+Log files can be created using the integrated Discrete Event Simulation (DES), which is also capable of modeling range extension through mobile batteries as well as multiple use cases in different time frames (e.g. summer/winter) for the commoditites.

 The following system diagram shows the basic structure including one example of each block class (blocks are indicated by dashed lines):